cullenmccutcheon/Data-Projects-TripleTen/Tableau Zomato Customer Segmentation and Sales Analysis/README.md

 ## Results

-**McDonald's**
+**1. McDonald's**
-Dominates beverage sales but focuses on just one product, missing out on potential growth from a broader selection.
+Dominates beverage sales but focuses on just one product, missing out on potential growth from a broader selection, (refer to "Domino's Sales").
 Most buyers in Beverages buy only one product and are in the low or medium-value segments, presenting an opportunity to not only improve sales to those customers but to significantly increase the Beverages segment as a whole because McDonalds is the majority share in that market.
 Like Dominos, theres potential for linear growth in relation to product purchase variety.